 I am a 2nd year Ph.D. student in computer vision at Computer Science and Electronic Engineering (CSEE) school of University of Essex, with an awarded doctoral scholarship.
-I work at Embedded and Intelligent Systems (EIS) Research Laboratory where I am advised by Professor Klaus McDonald-Maier.
+I work at Embedded and Intelligent Systems (EIS) Research Laboratory where I am co-advised by Professor Klaus McDonald-Maier, Professor Ales Leonardis and Dr. Shoaib Ehsan.
 My research interests range on various topics in computer vision and machine learning.
 Among other things, I am working on deep convolutional networks and AI tasks like scene understanding and large-scale image recognition.

 Prior to enrolling at Essex, I completed two postgraduate programmes: (a) MSc in Computer Vision at the University of Dijon in France and (b) MSc in Informatics & Multimedia at the Technological Education Institute of Crete in Greece.